John Green Shares YouTube Video About What Living With OCD Is Like

 Green also explained how compulsive behaviors — such as repeatedly checking food labels for contamination and googling what will happen if he consumes the product — are ways he comforts and calms himself.

-Later in the video, Green explained how he used his experience in his upcoming novel “Turtles All the Way Down” to “find a form and expression for this way down, non-censorial experience of living inside of thought spirals.”
+Later in the video, Green explained how “” to “find a form and expression for this way down, non-censorial experience of living inside of thought spirals.”
 The main character of his new book, Aza Holmes, lives with these thought spirals as well, all while trying to be a good daughter, student and friend.

 Twitter users responded positively to Green’s video, thanking him for his openness and sharing their own experiences.